gotuna/docs/content/docs/getstarted/examples.md

 toc: true
 ---

-GoTuna comes with few working examples.
+GoTuna comes with an example app.

 {{< alert icon="💡" text="Make sure you have Go >= 1.16 installed." >}}